littleprojects/ACC_W211/02_Sensor/readme.md

 <img src="radar_test_setup_3.jpeg"><br>
 temporary wiring
 <br>
-Now it's time for a coffe and do some data collection runs in the night when its hard to see the external radar sensor.
+Now it's time for a coffe and do some data collection runs in the night when it's hard to see the external radar sensor.
 I don't need trouble with race control. ;)

 ### Speed and Yaw relay

 The radar needs a speed and yaw input.
 This will do the "can_relay" script.
 It reads speed and yaw from the vehicle CAN.
-Do some calc km/h->m/s and send it to the radar CAN.
+Do some calculations km/h->m/s and send it to the radar CAN.
+* 0x300 Speed in m/s
+* 0x301 Yaw rate in deg/s